Ricette di Sicilia

 - 1

-Skin, gut and cut the rabbit into pieces, then marinate it in wine and vinegar with the herbs for a couple of hours.
+Skin, gut and cut the rabbit into pieces, then marinate the meat in the red wine and vinegar along with the fresh herbs for a couple of hours.

 - 2